britram/pins/draft-trammell-inip-pins.md

 know that an answer might be dependent on its identity, network location, or other factors.

+One example of such desirable inconsistency is the common practice of "split horizon" DNS, where an organization makes internal names available on its own network, but only the names of externally-visible subjects available to the Internet at large.

-Note that explicit inconsistency based on client identity or network address may increase query linkability (see {{query-linkability}}).
+Another is the common practice of DNS-based content distribution, in which an authoritative name server gives different answers for the same query depending on the network location from which the query was received, or depending on the subnet in which the end client originating a query is located (via the EDNS Client Subnet extension {{I-D.ietf-dnsop-edns-client-subnet}}).
+Such inconsistency based on client identity or network address may increase query linkability (see {{query-linkability}}).

-[EDITOR'S NOTE: DNS doesn't do this. {{I-D.ietf-dnsop-edns-client-subnet}} addresses making the query from the recursive explicit that it would like an appropriate answer
+We note that while DNS can be deployed to allow essentially unlimited kinds of inconsistency in its responses, there is no protocol support for a response to explicitly note that it is inconsistent. {{I-D.ietf-dnsop-edns-client-subnet}}
+does allow a querier to note that it would specifically like the view of the state of the namespace offered to a certain part of the network, and as such can be seen as inchoate support for this property.

 ## Performance Properties

-[EDITOR'S NOTE: note that these have to do with name service dynamics, and that explicit tradeoffs here are possible and interesting.]
+A naming service must provide appropriate performance guarantees to its clients.
+As these properties deal with the operational parameters of the naming service, interesting tradeoffs are available among them, both at design time as well as at run time (on which see {{explicit-tradeoff}}).

 ### Availability

-The naming service as a while must be resilient to failures of individual nodes providing the naming service, as well as to failures of links among them.
+The naming service as a whole must be resilient to failures of individual nodes providing the naming service, as well as to failures of links among them.
 Intentional prevention of successful, authenticated query by an adversary should be as hard as practical.

-[EDITOR'S NOTE: DNS aims to provide this through explicit secondaries and XFER, as well as through operational practice: e.g. through ease of anycasting UDP services.]
+The DNS protocol was designed to be highly available through the use of secondary nameservers.
+Operational practices (e.g. anycast deployment) also increase the availability of DNS as currently deployed.

 ### Lookup Latency